onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 God is actually useful - godlesness decays
 You do not want to be godless - trust me I’ve been there - without a north star, spark and love

+men will do anything for the right woman - trust me

 Think about what the opposite of truth is - it is unjustified brokenness or inefficiency or injustice

 We need horizontal meme transfer - we need the ultimate meme for the collective